In this post, we want to talk about a Turkish street food favourite: Ortaköy Kumpir.

 Kumpir is that food where you throw caution to the wind, let loose and question nothing – you pile those fillings in.

-In years gone by, it was all kumpir but these days, there’s a serious waffle trend in Turkey so there’s a couple of waffle stands, too.
-Dessert?
+In years gone by, it was all kumpir.
+But these days, there’s a serious waffle trend in Turkey.
+So there’s a couple of waffle stands, too.

 It’s time for you to choose your fillings!